Mig-uel/animated-dsa/recursion/README.md

 You always have to have some conditional that at some point is going to be true and causes the function to stop calling itself.
 You also have to have a return statement.

+## Call Stack

+Call stacks is an important subject to understand if you want to wrap your head around recursion.

+In a FIFO stack, the first element added to the stack is the first one to be removed.

+The call stack is a data structure that keeps track of function calls.
+It is a stack data structure, which means that the last function called is the first one to be removed from the stack.
+This is known as LIFO (Last In, First Out).

+When a function is called, it is added to the top of the stack.
+When the function returns, it is removed from the top of the stack.
+This is how the call stack keeps track of which function is currently executing and what its context is.